exoskelebox/force-myography-hand-gesture-recognition-benchmark-data/README.md

 # Force Myography Hand Gesture Recognition Benchmark Data

 A benchmark dataset collected using a [commercially available sensor setup](https://www.bioxgroup.dk/products-biox-armband/) from 20 persons covering 18 unique gestures.
+The code related to our data collection process, can be found in the repository [data-collection](https://github.com/exoskelebox/data-collection).

 ## Structure